Grays Ferry Bridge: PW&B No. 1 (1902-2018)

 The railroad promptly began construction of a one-track bridge, completed in October 1902.
 This bridge has a 226 ft 7 in swing span pivoting on a cylindrical stone pier at mid-stream, flanked by a 97 ft 9+3/8 in approach span on either side.
 A wooden pile fender protects the pivot pier and the opened swing span from collisions with boat traffic on the river.

 On April 14, 1945, the funeral train carrying the body of President Franklin D. Roosevelt passed over the bridge, where mourners gathered to watch its passage.

 In 1976, Conrail abandoned the bridge shortly after it acquired the Pennsylvania Railroad properties and left it permanently open.
 An unknown party purchased the bridge in 1987.
 For decades, the bridge and the fender pilings sat unused and deteriorating.

 In 2012, Philadelphia Mayor Michael Nutter proposed to return the bridge to service as a part of the Schuylkill River Trail, a bike trail.
 In 2017, Conrail and CSX transferred ownership of the bridge to the City of Philadelphia, which plans a $13 million project to replace the truss with a bike-trail structure.

 On August 23, 2018, the bridge's truss and superstructure were demolished.
 The pilings remained as a foundation for the planned bike-pedestrian bridge.
+After several delays, the new bridge is slated to open in mid-2025.